CORO FELLOWSHIP PITTSBURGH

 THE CORO FELLOWSHIP PITTSBURGH

 The process of leadership involves both reflection and action.
-Leaders are highly effective at diagnosing, and then intervening at leverage points in, systems in order to solve systemic problems.
+Leaders are highly effective at diagnosing and then intervening at leverage points in systems in order to solve systemic problems.
 As actors in the very systems they are seeking to change, leaders must also be highly effective at diagnosing and intervening in themselves.
 In the midst of action, leaders have to be able to reflect on their own attitudes and behavior to better calibrate interventions into the complex dynamics of an organization or community.
 The Coro training includes four main parts: self/system diagnosis and self/system intervention, with learning outcomes tied to each part.

 Issue Days, Topic Weeks, and City as Classroom Sessions focus on diagnosing the systems that shape community issues.
 Fellows work together as a group to create and manage their own learning agenda using interviews and other forms of structured dialogue to explore topics from a variety of perspectives and levels.
 Topics have included housing, transportation, workforce development, infrastructure, education, agriculture, labor, and electoral politics.
 Fellows engage with various community leaders and subject matter experts to explore the leverage points where they can make change in the system.

 Capacity-Building Group Projects focus on intervening in systems.
 A project is capacity-building when it expands an organization’s capacity to accomplish goals and achieve desired results, which may be realized after the Fellows complete their work.
 Projects give Coro Fellows the opportunity to co-design system interventions and collaborate with various organizations to implement and learn from the project.

 - Helping participants take advantage of opportunities for professional development.

-- Coaching participants to see their strengths and navigate obstacles.
+- Guiding participants to see their strengths and navigate obstacles.

-- Supporting participants in developing and implementing their catalytic projects.
+- Supporting participants in developing and implementing their group projects